 Not only is the college application process extremely stressful, but it can also be ridiculously expensive.

 Expense 1: You have to pay to take the ACT and/or SAT.
-(Click here for information on test fee waivers)
+What to do if you can’t afford to take the ACT or SAT?

 Expense 2: Then you need to actually do a college visit, because that’s a crucial piece of the decision making process.
 After adding up gas, time off school (and work), a hotel room (if traveling out of state), and food for the trip, you could be looking at a couple hundred dollars just to visit!
 And you really should visit more than one school.